Here are the questions we get asked the most about adopting a cat from AWL.

 Why are some cats available by 'Adopt by Application'?

 Sometimes animals have unusual or ongoing health issues or need extra help with their behaviour.
+Others are in foster care.

 In these particular cases, we ask you to fill in an application form to help us decide who the most suitable match is.
 We want to get a good indication that the cat is going to fit in with your home and lifestyle.